 What to buy: Though you may be tempted to use all-natural, unsweetened, or no-salt peanut butter brands, don’t.
 Stick with a commercial brand like Jif or Skippy.

-4 tablespoons unsalted butter (1/2 stick), plus more for coating the baking dish
+- 4 tablespoons unsalted butter (1/2 stick), plus more for coating the baking dish

 - 1 teaspoon vanilla extract

-2 cups packed light brown sugar
+- 2 cups packed light brown sugar

-1/2 cupheavy cream
+- 1/2 cup heavy cream

-1 cupcreamy peanut butter, such as Jif or Skippy (not natural peanut butter)
+- 1 cup creamy peanut butter, such as Jif or Skippy (not natural peanut butter)

-1 3/4 cupspowdered sugar, sifted
+- 1 3/4 cups powdered sugar, sifted

 - 1/2 cup roasted, salted peanuts, coarsely chopped

 - 1Cut a 22-inch-long piece of parchment paper and fold over the edges so it measures 8 inches wide; set it aside.
 Coat an 8-by-8-inch baking dish with butter and line it seam-side down with the parchment (the 2 long ends will hang over the edges).
 Be sure to fit the parchment as smoothly as possible into the dish, snugly creasing it into the corners; set the dish aside.